open-s4c/dice/doc/design.md

 ## 4.4.
 Capture chains

-The Self module subscribes to all intercept chains (section 2.4) and republishes the events in equivalent **capture chains**: `CAPTURE_BEFORE`, `CAPTURE_AFTER`, `CAPTURE_EVENT`.
+The Self module subscribes to all intercept chains and republishes the events in equivalent **capture chains**: `CAPTURE_BEFORE`, `CAPTURE_AFTER`, `CAPTURE_EVENT`.
 When republishing to these chains, the Self module sends a **self-specific metadata** along with the event.
 This metadata can be used by any subscriber to query for TLS data as well as thread ID without any extra cost.
 The functions provided for these functionalities are in `dice/self.h`:

 - `self_id(metadata_t *md)` returns the Dice's thread ID (starting from 1).